 The Hoover Dam originally wasn’t on the itinerary.
 In fact whilst composing said itinerary this wasn’t even contemplated.
 More so because our time in this part of the world was brief and because it never really crossed my mind as a point of interest; not for this sojourn at least.
-Strangely enough this is a site I feel as though I am overly familiar with, having grown up viewing and hearing copious references many times over.
-And thanks to the countless 80’s comedic movies I was consumed by as a child, I suppose you could say that magic of the Hoover Dam was lost on me.
+Strangely enough this is a site I feel as though I am overly familiar with, having grown up viewing and hearing copious references to Hoover Dam many times over.
+And thanks to the countless 1980’s comedic movies I was consumed by as a child, I suppose you could say that the magic of the Hoover Dam was lost on me.
 Or perhaps there never really was any to begin hence such blatant disregard for one of man’s greatest accomplishments in engineering.

 But alas as fate would have it, Hoover Dam was indeed explored on this trip; albeit a most brief expedition.

 Because of a turn of kismet, suddenly this destination was highlighted.
 Yet in hindsight, it had been a forceful omnipresent the entire time.
 I’d just been so oblivious to it.
 While I noted remarks on it here and there, it was even more present whilst we gallivanted around the Vegas strip, where mentions of the Hoover Dam ran rampant.
 From tourism signage and placards to mere conversations between individuals waiting in lengthy lines.
-It almost was a hot topic of exchange, both in terms of general tourism and environmental matters.
+It was a hot topic of exchange, both in terms of general tourism and environmental matters.